YetAnotherJonWilson/os-projects-site/README.md

 - (Maybe) Allow users to vote for specific ideas, to push them closer to the top and make them easier to find
 - (Maybe) There should probably be a way to link to more than one work-in-progress for a specific idea
 - (Maybe) Allow users to vote for specific projects if an idea has more than one work-in-progress

+# Licensing

+This project is copyright Jon Wilson and licensed under the MIT license.
+Please see 'LICENSE.md' for complete information.